You can change your cookie settings at any time.

 At the same time as we approve the new year budget we also agree an Annual Treasury Management Strategy which details who we will place surplus funds with, the maximum periods and whether at fixed or variable interest rates.
 Our overarching Treasury Management priority is to ensure the security of amounts deposited, even if this results in a lower rate of return.

-In order to look to the future and plan for the years ahead a Medium Term Financial Plan is prepared to show how we will strategically manage our finances over the next five years, in order to support the delivery of the pledges/objectives detailed in the Corporate Plan.
+In order to look to the future and plan for the years ahead a Medium Term Financial Plan is prepared to show how we will strategically manage our finances over the next five years, in order to support the delivery of the pledges/objectives detailed in our Corporate Plan 2016-2020.

 Financial regulations and monitoring